 Moreover, you don’t need to buy dedicated hosting since Shopify has ultra-fast servers managed by a highly experienced team – no maintenance, no security patches, no system updates required from your end.

-All the necessary things needed to build and run a successful online store are included in Shopify, such as templates, payment processors, SEO tools, and email advertising tools.
+All the necessary things needed to build and run a successful digital marketplace are included in Shopify, such as templates, payment processors, SEO tools, and email advertising tools.